LiquidX-Studio/engineering/memory_profiling_nestjs_apps.md

 ## Installing the Dependencies

-First, we need to install **v8-profiler** and **v8** modules which allows us to generate memory profiles for our application.
-You can use any one of the module.
-For demonstration we're showing both of this popular module how to use.
-To install, run the following commands:
+First, we need to install `v8-profiler` and `v8` modules which allows us to generate memory profiles for our application.
+You can use either of these two modules.

 ```bash
 npm install v8-profiler